West Mouse

 It is located in an area of notoriously strong tides.
 Because of this, at least three shipwrecks lie near it, making it a popular diving location.
 There is now a white beacon on the island which is used as a navigational aid if lined up with two other beacons, one on the Anglesey mainland and another on Coal Rock, an islet a mile and a half north.
 The area also host to species such as hornwrack, sea squirts and conger eels.
 The island is part of a set of three spread out along the north coast of Anglesey.
 The other two islands are Ynys Amlwch and Ynys Badrig.

 The Welsh name Maen y Bugail translates into English as The Shepherd's Stone.
 This comes from a folklore tale in which a shepherd who was looking for his sheep was annoyed by a stone in his shoe.
-He took the stone out and threw it into the sea, the island arising at the place in which it landed.
+He took the stone out and threw it into the Irish Sea, the island arising at the place in which it landed.